Investigation

 Do you have a criminal defense lawyer near me?

-Mary Beth Harrell Law Firm is located in Killeen, at 701 W Central Texas Expressway.
+Mary Beth Harrell Criminal Defense and DWI Lawyers is located in Killeen, at 701 W Central Texas Expressway.
 If you’re in custody, we’ll arrange to discuss your arrest at the facility where you are detained.

 We’ll calmly and clearly guide you through each phase of the criminal trial process from the moment you’re aware you’re being investigated.